ellaxidis/Text-To-Text-Portfolio/README.md

 ---

 &copy; 2025 Elizaveta Teplyashina.
 All work examples are completely original.
+All materials are used for informational purposes only.
 18+

 Email: ellaxidis.direct@gmail.com &bull; [Telegram](https://t.me/ellaxidis) &bull; [Behance](https://www.behance.net/ellaxidis)